Important Plant Areas (IPA)

 The designation of a site as an IPA is not associated with any management prescription.
 Many of the IPAs identified are already contained either fully or partially within other protected areas systems.
 The ownership and management systems of the IPAs that lie outside of protected areas vary greatly.
 Plantlife International and its partners engage with landowners, regional and national government to ensure adequate protection and management of these sites.

-- Plantlife International (2010) Important Plant Areas Around the World: Target 5 of the CBD Global Strategy for Plant Conservation.
-Plantlife International.
-Salisbury, UK.
+- Plantlife International.
+Important Plant Areas around the World.
+Target 5 of the CBD Global Strategy for Plant Conservation.
+(Plantlife International, 2010).

 - Convention on Biological Diversity (CBD).
 Aichi Biodiversity Targets of the Convention on Biological Diversity.

 Download this factsheet as a PDF